marcioAlmada/annotations/README.md

 * Annotations cache - any help?
 * Possibility to inject a custom parser
-* A better AnnotationsBag with support to grep annotations
 * Maybe add more interesting annotation types (like json):

 ```php